hnfong/public-crap/bookmarks/general.md

 - https://www.youtube.com/watch?v=y7bPYXocmsA Dr. Robert Cywes - 'Carbohydrate Addiction: returning to my roots'
 - https://nav.al/failure Groups Never Admit Failure
 - https://www.youtube.com/watch?v=pdmf4fu6fMY Become a Civilized Beast - Jordan Peterson Interview (Talks about various topics)
+- https://www.pnas.org/doi/10.1073/pnas.2208661120 - Income and emotional well-being: A conflict resolved
+  - Measures of well-being have often been found to rise with log (income).
+Kahneman and Deaton [Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+107, 16489–93 (2010)] reported an exception; a measure of emotional well-being (happiness) increased but then flattened somewhere between $60,000 and $90,000.
+In contrast, Killingsworth [Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+118, e2016976118 (2021)] observed a linear relation between happiness and log(income) in an experience-sampling study.
+We discovered in a joint reanalysis of the experience sampling data that the flattening pattern exists but is restricted to the least happy 20% of the population, and that complementary nonlinearities contribute to the overall linear-log relationship between happiness and income.
+We trace the discrepant results to the authors’ reliance on standard practices and assumptions of data analysis that should be questioned more often, although they are standard in social science.

 ## My image links